What's on

 Good to Know

-• The Victorian walled garden at Kylemore is a 10-minute walk from the abbey, so factor that into your time there
+• The Victorian walled garden is a ten-minute walk from the main abbey building - factor that into your time there

-• Connemara weather is famously changeable - bring layers and a rain jacket regardless of the forecast
+• Connemara weather changes fast; bring layers and a waterproof whatever the forecast says

-• Comfortable walking shoes are recommended for the National Park trails
+• Comfortable walking shoes recommended for the National Park trails

-• The tour passes through Irish-speaking areas where road signs are in Irish only, adding to the sense of being somewhere genuinely different
+• Road signs in the Gaeltacht are in Irish only, which adds to the sense of being somewhere genuinely apart

 Local Tips